Skip to main content

 4. Configure the rule settings:

-• Endpoint Service: This field is automatically populated to establish the connection to your private endpoint's destination resources.
+• Endpoint Service: This field is automatically populated to establish the connection to your private endpoint's destination resource.

-Step 3: Update your S3 bucket policy accordingly to accept traffic from the VPC endpoint
+Step 3: Update the resource policy to accept traffic from the VPC endpoint

 JSON